nimbrethil81/warboss-companion-dev/SPEC.md

 The optional `training_file` field points to a system's Training Ground question bank (see below).
 It is read only by `training.js`; its absence simply means that system has no Training Ground data yet, and the mode handles that gracefully.

 The optional `artefact_file` field points to a system's magic artefact catalogue (see below). `app.js` loads it in parallel with the army index; its absence, or a load failure, simply means Muster/Battle show no artefacts, and everything else works unchanged (Fail Gracefully).

+The optional `enum_file` field points to the system's canonical unit type/size vocabulary (see below). `app.js` loads it in parallel with the army index; unlike the other optional files, its absence is *warned about loudly* — it disables the only guard against faction-data drift — though it still never blocks boot (Fail Gracefully).

 ### `data/armies/kow/index.json` — Army Manifest